-Heading the program, and chairman of its academic committee, is Prof. Zohar Kerem, an Associate Professor at the Robert H. Smith Faculty and world-renowned researcher in food chemistry, wine quality and olive oil.
-The program's professional coordinator is Mr. Yotam Sharon, a postgraduate with honors in Enology from the University of Montpellier in France, an MSc graduate of the Smith Faculty, and a leading winemaker at one of Israel's premier wineries.
+The academic head of the program is Professor Zohar Kerem, world renowned researcher in food chemistry, wine quality and olive oil.
+The program's professional coordinator is Mr. Yotam Sharon, a post-graduate with honors in Oenology from the University of Montpellier and an MSc degree holder in biochemistry from the Hebrew University, a leading winemaker at one of Israel's premier wineries.
 Other distinguished members of the teaching staff are Prof. Ben-Ami Bravdo, Prof. Oded Shoseyov and Dr. Ron Shapira.
-Esteemed guest lecturers from abroad will teach various topics.
+Esteemed guest lecturers from abroad will be instructing additional topics

 Early registration until September 15, 2016.
 Last date to apply for the Rehovot preparatory studies is October 5, 2016.
 Beginning of Preparatory Program in Rehovot is November 3, 2016.
 The four-semester MSc program begins on March 2, 2017.

-For more information and registration: Ms. Helena Dahab, Email: email@example.com, Phone: +972-8-9489509
+Mrs. Helena Dahab, Email: email@example.com, Phone: +972-8-9489509